bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ===================

 The COMPSs runtime includes the capacity of recording details of the application's execution as metadata, also known as *Workflow Provenance*.
+With workflow provenance, you are able to share not only your workflow application (i.e. the source code) but also your workflow run (i.e. the datasets used as inputs, and the outputs generated as results).
 This is supported for both Python and Java COMPSs applications.
 More technical details on how Provenance is generated in COMPSs using a lightweight approach that does not introduce overhead to the workflow execution can be found in the paper:

-- `Automatic, Efficient and Scalable Provenance Registration for FAIR HPC Workflows <http://dx.doi.org/10.1109/WORKS56498.2022.00006>`_
+- `Automatic, Efficient and Scalable Provenance Registration for FAIR HPC Workflows <http://dx.doi.org/10.1109/WORKS56498.2022.00006>`_ (`Slides <https://zenodo.org/record/7701868>`_)

-A set of slides about the paper is available in `Zenodo <https://zenodo.org/record/7701868>`_.

 Provenance information can be useful for a number of things, including **Governance, Reproducibility, Replicability, Traceability, or Knowledge Extraction**, among others.
-In our, we have initially targeted Workflow Provenance recording to enable users to **publish research results** obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI.
+In our case, we have initially targeted workflow provenance recording to enable users to **publish research results** obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI.
 See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:Publish and cite your results with WorkflowHub` to learn precisely how to do that.